 - The chicken run improves the garden.
 Chickens also help us to take care of our garden.
 Chickens are diggers by nature, and they do this to look for and eat worms or insects, which are the ones that can destroy your vegetables, fruits, or crops.

 - The chicken run provides security for the chickens.
-A robust and well-built chicken run will keep aay predators such as foxes, snakes, cats, hawks, and rats.
+A robust and well-built chicken run will keep away predators such as foxes, snakes, cats, hawks, and rats (chickens can kill some of them, but it’s a good precaution).
 It also provides discipline for the chickens, as they get used to being inside the chicken run.

 - Shelter for the hens.
 We know that chickens can adapt to any climatic condition.
 However, they need to have an appropriate shelter when facing strong winds, storms, extreme cold, or heat.